svt/gradle-yapp-publisher-plugin/README.md

 ## Configuration

 You can put your configuration in a

 - Build File (build.gradle.kts etc)
 - Property File (gradle.properties etc)
 - System Environment Variable

-Note: System Environments are always in CAPITAL, i.e YAPP_POM_ARTIFACTID, and so on.
+NOTE: System Environments are always in CAPITAL, i.e YAPP_POM_ARTIFACTID, and so on.

-Note: Configurations are picked up in this order: Build File, Property File, System Env.
+NOTE: Configurations are picked up in this order: Build File, Property File, System Env.
 All locations are checked so theoretically, you can spread out your properties.

+NOTE: The configuration examples given earlier should be enough for a working release.

 **POM Configuration**